Trutnov: History

 The first written mention of Trutnov is from 1260.
 It was founded around 1250 by the Švábenský of Švábenice noble family and originally named Úpa after the eponymous river.
 In 1301, King Wenceslaus II bought the whole area, already called Trutnov.
 From 1400 to 1599, Trutnov was a dowry town of the Bohemian queens.
 In 1421, the town was captured by Jan Žižka during the Hussite Wars.

 Trutnov was the site of the Battle of Trautenau in 1866 during the Austro-Prussian War.

-During the World War II, the German occupiers operated three forced labour camps for Jewish women, located in Horní Staré Město, Poříčí and Libeč, which all became subcamps of the Gross-Rosen concentration camp in March 1944, two forced labour subcamps of the Stalag VIII-A prisoner-of-war camp in Horní Staré Město, and a forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in Libeč.
+During World War II, the German occupiers operated three forced labour camps for Jewish women, located in Horní Staré Město, Poříčí and Libeč, which all became subcamps of the Gross-Rosen concentration camp in March 1944, and a forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in Libeč.
+The Trutnov Synagogue was burned and destroyed by the Nazis during Kristallnacht.
 After the war, the remaining German population was expelled in 1945 in accordance with the Potsdam Agreement.